-How To Make The Most out of Your Retirement Plan
+How to Make the Most Out of Your Retirement Plan

 These days, retirement lasts longer than ever before.
-While our parents generation might have spent 10 to 15 years relaxing on the front porch, todays retirees are enjoying retired life for 20 years or more.
+While our parents generation might have spent 10 to 15 years relaxing on the front porch, today’s retirees are enjoying retired life for 20 years or more.

-With all that extra time, its important to know that your needs will be covered and that youll be able to do the things you want.
+With all that extra time, it’s important to know that your needs will be covered and that you’ll be able to do the things you want.
 Here are some things to think about as you make plans for the near and distant future.

+While others are painting or traveling, maybe you’d rather have a larger budget for gardening, golfing, or visiting the grandkids.
+Focus on the things dearest to you, and let the rest go.
 This also holds true while you save for retirement.
-Theres no law decreeing that you have to have a cell phone, new car, and satellite TV.
+There’s no law decreeing that you have to have a cell phone, new car, and satellite TV.
 If you can live without them, consider saving that money instead.
-Later on, youll be so glad you did.
+Later on, you’ll be so glad you did.

 If you have children, what stage of life will they be in?
-Maybe youll be helping them through college, or maybe it will be time to start spoiling the grandkids.
+Maybe you’ll be helping them through college, or maybe it will be time to start spoiling the grandkids.
 Keep in mind that you might want to move to be near them.

-Homeowners who dont plan to leave an estate sometimes get a reverse mortgage.
-Theyre similar to home equity loans in a couple ways: You borrow money based on the equity in your home (the homes value minus how much you owe on it), and you carefully limit how much you borrow.
-And just like with a home equity loan, you should talk to a financial professional to make sure its the right choice for you.
+A paid-off home can be a great asset either as shelter or as a source of funds when you sell it.
+Will you want to downsize your home or move to a lower-cost area of living?
+Homeowners who don’t plan to leave an estate sometimes get a reverse mortgage.
+They’re similar to home equity loans in a couple ways: You borrow money based on the equity in your home (the homes value minus how much you owe on it), and you carefully limit how much you borrow.
+And just like with a home equity loan, you can talk to a financial professional to make sure it’s the right choice for you.

-Make This Work for You
+Make This Work For You

 - Write down six things you want to do during your retirement